jarjumarvin/jekyll-now/_posts/2018-1-19-artificial1.md

 In mathematical terms, the output of a neuron is equal to the output of the step function $\varphi$, given the sum of the dot product of the input / weight vectors and the bias as an input.

 It's simple to think that a single perceptron is no good on it's own, given that it can only output one of two values - 0 or 1.
-Yet there is a class of problems that even a single perceptron can solve:
+Yet there is a class of problems that even a single perceptron can solve on it's own:

 <p align="center">
   <img width="480" height="360" src="{{ "/images/figure_scatterplot.png"}}" alt="Scatter Plot"/>
 </p>

 Imagine two sets of points, divided by a line.
-Such a set is **linearly seperable**.
-As such, a single perceptron can learn where that line is and after enough training correctly predict which set any given point P(x, y) belongs to.
+Such a collection is **linearly seperable** by a line.
+As such, a single perceptron can learn where that line is and after enough training correctly predict which set any given point P(x, y) in the plane belongs to.

-The line the perceptron comes up with to seperate the two sets is called the **decision boundary** and the **bias** mentioned above, allow the algorithm to shift that line along a direction.
+The line the perceptron comes up with to seperate the two sets is called the **decision boundary**.
+The **bias** mentioned above, allows the algorithm to shift that line along a direction.
+We will be talking about this in detail in the next post.

 # Conclusion

 As you can see, even a single perceptron can solve problems that were thought to be unsovable by machines for a very long time.
-Next time, we will be implementing a perceptron to solve a classification problem!
+Next time, we will be implementing a perceptron to solve a classification problem like the one above!

 See you then and thank you for reading~